Andrew Probert’s first job as senior illustrator for Star Trek: The Next Generation was to provide concepts for the new bridge.

 Gene [Roddenberry] really wanted the ship run by only the “Conn” and “Ops” positions, forward, with a bridge officer in charge… a total of three people.

 In the event of a crisis, Probert explained, “more people would report to their rear bridge stations.”
-But this was seldom shown on screen.
+This was seldom shown on screen.

-Tadeo D’Oria has created his own version of this design:
+Tadeo D’Oria created his own version of this design:

 The set of the Enterprise bridge was erected on Paramount’s Stage 8.
 During the first season, the bridge and officers’ quarters were the only Star Trek sets on that stage.
 Ten Forward was added the following year, as was a separate observation lounge.
-Previously, sickbay had constantly been redressed to double as observation lounge.
+During Season 1, sickbay had doubled as observation lounge.

-Contrary to the in-series configuration, the lounge was actually next to, not behind, the bridge set.
-This is why we never saw continuous scenes between the two.
-Presumably a ramp, or staircase, connects the bridge to the observation lounge in the Star Trek universe.
-Check out The Unseen Enterprise-D for more on that.
+Unlike the in-series configuration, the observation lounge set was never linked to the bridge.
+This is why we didn’t see continuous scenes between the two.
+Presumably a ramp, or small staircase, connects the bridge to the observation lounge in the Star Trek universe.
+See The Unseen Enterprise-D for more.

 Several changes were made to the set during the seven-year run of The Next Generation.
-Notably, the small seats in the command area changed several times, the Conn and Ops stations were aligned differently and the carpeting was replaced.
-Tadeo D’Oria and Bernd Schneider have kept track of all the changes at Ex Astris Scientia.
+The small seats on either side of the three large chairs in the command area were changed several times, as did the carpeting.
+The wooden panels on the sides of the bridge were replaced with beige fabric in Season 2 and grey fabric in Season 3.
+The Conn and Ops consoles were tilted outward to place them parallel to the viewscreen and given swivel chairs that allowed the actors to sit up straight and turn around.
+Tadeo D’Oria and Bernd Schneider have kept track of all these changes at Ex Astris Scientia.

 For Star Trek Generations, Production Designer Herman Zimmerman and Art Director Sandy Veneziano darkened the set’s colors and added more tones to its palette.
 They also chose richer textures.